-Pursuant to the Indenture, the Series 2017A Bonds are secured by amounts on deposit in the Parity Common Reserve Account of the Bond Subfund, including the investments, if any, thereof, which amounts are pledged to the Trustee as additional security for the payment of the principal of, and interest on, and premium, if any, on such Bonds.
-AMP may elect to secure additional Parity Obligations with amounts held in the Parity Common Reserve Account (the Series 2017A Bonds and any other Parity Obligations having the benefit of the Parity Common Reserve Account, collectively, "PCRA-Secured Parity Obligations").
+Pursuant to the Indenture, the Series 2021A Bonds are secured by amounts on deposit in the Parity Common Reserve Account of the Bond Subfund, including the investments, if any, thereof, which amounts are pledged to the Trustee as additional security for the payment of the principal of, and interest on, and premium, if any, on such Bonds.
+AMP may elect to secure additional Parity Obligations with amounts held in the Parity Common Reserve Account (the Series 2021A Bonds and any other Parity Obligations having the benefit of the Parity Common Reserve Account, collectively, "PCRA-Secured Parity Obligations").

-Under the Indenture, AMP is required to deposit and maintain an amount equal to the Parity Common Reserve Requirement in the Parity Common Reserve Account.
-The Parity Common Reserve Requirement is defined in the Indenture, as of any date of calculation, as an amount in respect of the outstanding PCRA-Secured Parity Obligations, including the Series 2017A Bonds and the Outstanding Bonds, equal to the least of (i) the maximum Debt Service Requirements for such Parity Obligations in any Fiscal Year ("MADS"), (ii) 125% of the average annual Debt Service Requirements for such outstanding Parity Obligations, and (iii) 10% of the original principal amount of such Parity Obligations, provided that if a Series of such Tax Exempt Parity Obligations has more than a de minimis amount of original issue discount or original issue premium, as described in Treasury Regulation Section 1-148-1(b), the issue price of such Parity Obligations is substituted for the principal amount of such Parity Obligations.
-Amounts held in the Parity Common Reserve Account are to be applied to make payment of the principal of, sinking fund redemption price of, or interest on, PCRA-Secured Parity Obligations, including the Series 2017A Bonds, in the event that amounts on deposit in the Bond Subfund are not sufficient therefor.
+Under the Indenture, AMP is required to deposit and maintain an amount equal to the Parity Common Reserve Account Requirement in the Parity Common Reserve Account.
+The Parity Common Reserve Account Requirement is defined in the Indenture, as of any date of calculation, as an amount in respect of the outstanding PCRA-Secured Parity Obligations, including the Series 2021A Bonds and the Outstanding Bonds, equal to the least of (i) the maximum Debt Service Requirements for such Parity Obligations in any Fiscal Year ("MADS"), (ii) 125% of the average annual Debt Service Requirements for such outstanding Parity Obligations, and (iii) 10% of the original principal amount of such Parity Obligations, provided that if a Series of such Tax Exempt Parity Obligations has more than a de minimis amount of original issue discount or original issue premium, as described in Treasury Regulation Section 1-148-1(b), the issue price of such Parity Obligations is substituted for the principal amount of such Parity Obligations.
+Amounts held in the Parity Common Reserve Account are to be applied to make payment of the principal of, sinking fund redemption price of, or interest on, PCRA-Secured Parity Obligations, including the Series 2021A Bonds, in the event that amounts on deposit in the Bond Subfund are not sufficient therefor.

-As of the date of issuance of the Series 2017A Bonds, the Parity Common Reserve Account Requirement is expected to be \$34,516,965, which is equal to coincidental maximum annual debt service for the Series 2017A Bonds and the Outstanding Bonds after the refunding of the Refunded Bonds.
-Amounts on deposit to the credit of the Parity Common Reserve Account will, as of the date of issuance of the Series 2017A Bonds, be equal to or in excess of the Parity Common Reserve Account Requirement.
-See Appendix D - "Summary of Certain Provisions of the Indenture" for a description of the Parity Common Reserve Account Requirement.
+As of the date hereof, the Parity Common Reserve Account Requirement is calculated to be approximately \$34,516,965.
+As a consequence of the the issuance of the Series 2021A Bonds, the Parity Common Reserve Account Requirement will decline to approximately \$34,288,200.
+Amounts credited to the Parity Common Reserve Account Requirement will be released from the Parity Common Reserve Account and deposited to the credit of the Escrow Fund.
+See Appendix D - "Summary of Certain Provisions of the Indenture" for a description of the Parity Common Reserve Account and the Parity Common Reserve Account Requirement.